schitresh/system-design/website_designs/social_media/5_facebook_messenger.md

 - User can periodically ask server if any new messages
   - Server needs to keep track of messages that are still waiting to be delivered
     - Server will return all these pending messages once the user connects to the server
-- To minimize latency the user will have to check the server frequently
+- To minimize latency, the user will have to check the server frequently
   - And most of the time they will get an empty response
   - This will waste a lot of resources
   - So this does not look like an efficient solution